IREG 2025 Conference

 Dr. Bibi Alajmi

-Assistant Vice President for Planning at Kuwait University
+Assistant Vice President for Planning, Kuwait University (Kuwait)

 Overview: This panel will discuss how strategic collaborations between industry, academia, and government can drive the next phase of the Green Revolution, fostering scalable solutions for global sustainability.
 The conversation will highlight the strengths of each sector and how they can work together to innovate green technologies and policies.